-In addition to securing corridors, by working in partnership with HUTAN, WLT has helped fund land protection and the development of management plans for the land saved.
-HUTAN works hand in hand with local communities to manage lands purchased with WLT funding, and to encourage sustainable, traditional practices such as collecting wild fruits and medicinal plants.
+In addition to securing corridors, by working in partnership with Hutan, WLT has helped fund land protection and the development of management plans for the land saved.
+Hutan works with local communities to manage lands purchased with WLT funding, and to encourage sustainable, traditional practices such as the collection of wild fruits and medicinal plants.

-Protecting the Kinabatangan forests also conserves traditional fishing grounds close to the banks of the Kinabatangan River, maintaining an important source of protein for local families.
+Protecting the Kinabatangan's forests also conserves traditional fishing grounds close to the banks of the Kinabatangan River, maintaining livelihoods and an important food source for local families.

-Thanks to very generous support from donors over recent years WLT has successfully raised funds to protect two corridors as safe havens for Orang-utans and other threatened wildlife.
-But as more and more forests in Borneo are being cleared for oil palm plantations urgent funding has never been more needed than now.
+Thanks to very generous support from donors over recent years WLT has successfully raised funds to protect two corridors as safe havens for Orang-utans and other threatened species living in the Kinabatangan floodplain.

 Borneo's vast biodiversity boasts: